idevender/ultimate-tic-tac-toe/docs/arch_serverAPI.md

 - `webbrowser`: To open the web browser.
 - `bottle`: To create the web server and handle HTTP requests and responses.
+- `applogic`: To pass information on the gamestate for validation and/or loading/creating a game.
+- `html`: To call upon for generating and updating the front-end UI.
+- `user`: To make calls to validate user info, or create new users.

 ## Bottle App